vbookshelf/JaiTalk-Translator-2026/README.md

 - Uses Javascript SpeechRecognition to convert the user's speech into text
 - Uses Javascript SpeechSynthesis to convert text to speech
 - Can be rebranded and self-hosted on any shared hosting platform
+- Users seem to intuitively prefer a walkie-talkie style voice interaction - where they click the mic button each time they want to talk.
+Clicking the mic also clears any input or translation text that might be on the screen.

 <br>